Serafina of God: Life

-In her prayer life and mysticism, Pisa was often compared to her fellow Carmelite foundress, Teresa of Avila, to whom she had a strong devotion, in the deep mystical graces she experienced.
+In her prayer life and mysticism, Pisa was often compared to Teresa of Avila, to whom she had a strong devotion, in the deep mystical graces she experienced.
 She also believed that the best guarantee of authenticity of one's religious experience was a dogged faithfulness to the traditional forms.
-Thus she had her communities followed a stricter commitment to the Divine Office than was common among many monastic communities of the period.
+Thus she had her communities followed a stricter commitment to the Liturgy of the Hours than was common among many monastic communities of the period.
 Some of the nuns, however, were not as fervent as she, and a resistance began which gathered momentum to the extent that, at the end of her life, she was rejected by the majority of the community she had founded.

-At one stage she was accused of Quietism, even though she had written a document pointing out the errors of this heretical movement.
+At one stage she was accused of quietism, even though she had written a document pointing out the errors of this heretical movement.
 Because of this accusation, in 1691 the local Inquisition confined her to her cell for two and a half years without the Blessed Sacrament.
 She was eventually released through the intercession of Cardinal Orsini, later Pope Benedict XIII, a lifelong friend.

-When Pisa took ill, the nuns refused to visit her, even though she continually asked for them.
-Two days before her death, she asked the prioress to look after the nuns who had been so contrary to her, making excuses for their behavior.
+When Serafina was taken ill, the nuns refused to visit her, even though she continually asked for them.
+Two days before her death, she asked the prioress to look after the nuns who had been so contrary to her, making excuses for their behaviour.

 Pisa was as notable as a mystic as she was for her practical energy and ability.
-After her death her cause for canonization was begun.
-To date she has been accorded the title Venerable.
+After her death her cause for beatification was begun.
+To date she has been named venerable.